Opening your settings menu

 Allows turning Bluetooth support on and off, and viewing and connecting to nearby Bluetooth devices.

-Allows adjustment of screen brightness, how the screen goes to sleep and wakes, and the font size.
+Adjust visual and screen-related aspects of your device, including screen brightness, how the screen goes to sleep and wakes, and the font size.

 Controls the volume levels, ringtones, notification tones, vibrations and other sounds made by your Android device.